wmcnally/deep-darts/README.md

 # DeepDarts

-Code for the CVSports 2021 paper: *DeepDarts: Modeling Keypoints as Objects for Automatic Scorekeeping in Darts using a Single Camera*.
+Code for the CVSports 2021 paper: [DeepDarts: Modeling Keypoints as Objects for Automatic Scorekeeping in Darts using a Single Camera](https://arxiv.org/abs/2105.09880).

 ## Prerequisites
 Python 3.5-3.8, CUDA >= 10.1, cuDNN >= 7.6